 #3: The Aztec Cross-Back Dog Harness Pattern (Free Sew-Along)

-You know that moment when your golden is pulling toward every squirrel in the park and the harness is just… sliding sideways?
-Yeah.
-That’s the moment this pattern was made for.
+you know the feeling when your golden is pulling toward every squirrel in the park and the harness is just… sliding sideways? yeah, this one’s for you.

-This harness uses a cross-back X-panel design — two diagonal straps that meet at the chest and cross over the back before anchoring to a belly band with a brass D-ring at the bottom.
-The whole thing lays flat against your dog’s body without bunching.
-That is the difference between a walk and a wrestling match.
+This harness uses a cross-back X-panel design with two straps that are diagonal, connecting at the chest and then cross over the back, attaching to a belly band that has a brass D-ring at the bottom.
+Because it lays flat against the dog’s body, it doesn’t bunch up like a regular harness can.

-You’ll need two side-release buckles, one adjustable slider at the neck, and one O-ring (bronze finish looks best against the colorful ribbon).
-Cut your webbing pieces at 12″, 18″, and 24″ depending on your dog’s girth, then adjust from there.
+You will need two side release buckles, one adjustable slider, and one O-ring (the bronze finish would look nice against the colorful ribbon.
+Cut your webbing to 12″, 18″, and 24″ depending on the girth of your dog.
+You can adjust from there.

-Sew the cross straps before attaching the belly band — it’s easier to keep the ribbon aligned that way.
+Sew the cross straps on before the belly band goes on as it is easier to keep the ribbon in the right place.

 📸 Photo credit: Instagram @hundekollektivet